E-mail : mcumission@gmail.com

 EMERGENCY SHELTER

 Emergency Shelter is available 24/7 for Men, Women, and Children.
-The Mission currently has 23 beds for Men, and 26 beds for Women and Children.
 Call-ahead for bed availability suggested.
-For anyone being released from Jail, Hospital or Rehab this is a requirement, with a documented referral.
-We do not hold a license to house Parolees, nor do we accept registered Sex offenders into the Mission program.
-Male or Female.
+For anyone being released from jail, hospital or rehab this is a requirement, with a documented referral.
+We do not hold a license to house parolees, nor do we accept registered sex offenders into the Mission program, male or female.

 WORK PROGRAMS